KingOfBugbounty/Discovery-Header-Bug-Bounty/README.md

 In this code it is possible to extract all headers from the URLS.
 Tracking versions and being able to report as cwe-200 on hackerone.

+the 200dds file is an example:

+You can put your list of treated URLS.

 [![asciicast](https://asciinema.org/a/g2kPiCA0qwVHImPsfFCIClzm8.svg)](https://asciinema.org/a/g2kPiCA0qwVHImPsfFCIClzm8)